Special Weather Statement issued for Wilbarger by NWS - NewsBreak

 Special Weather Statement issued for Wilbarger by NWS

-Effective: 2021-09-04 15:21:00 CDT Expires: 2021-09-04 17:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Wilbarger A strong thunderstorm will impact portions of southeastern Jackson, western Tillman and north central Wilbarger Counties through 515 PM CDT At 448 PM CDT, Doppler radar was tracking a strong thunderstorm near Tipton, moving east at 20 mph.
-HAZARD...Wind gusts up to 50 mph.
+Effective: 2021-09-07 05:25:00 CDT Expires: 2021-09-07 06:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Wilbarger A strong thunderstorm will impact portions of southwestern Wilbarger County through 600 AM CDT At 525 AM CDT, Doppler radar was tracking a strong thunderstorm near Lockett, moving south at 15 mph.
+HAZARD...Winds in excess of 40 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Frederick, Tipton, Davidson, Manitou, Humphreys and Hess.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Vernon and Lockett.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0